Looking down a cliff, Tasmania. Photo: iStock / fishlock.

 The Derwent Estuary Monitoring Agreement provides the basis for obtaining such data.
 The first was signed in August 2000 by the state government, six local councils and three commercial partners (Norske Skog Boyer, Nyrstar Hobart Smelter and Hobart Water).
 In 2004 Tasmanian Ports Corporation also joined the program.

 To provide better information on the estuary as a whole, the signatories agreed to coordinate their independent monitoring programs.
-In addition, they agreed to report annually on environmental conditions and trends in the Derwent.
+In addition, they agreed to report annually on environmental conditions and trends in the estuary.

 The Derwent Estuary Program and its partners have carried out the following monitoring and science: